ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/ballerina-persist/supported-data-stores.md

 ## In-Memory

 The In-Memory data store is a simple data store that stores data in memory.
 This data store is useful for testing purposes.
-The In-Memory data store is the default data store for Ballerina Persistence.
+The In-Memory data store is the default data store for `bal persist`.
 Therefore, you do not need to explicitly specify the data store when you are using the In-Memory data store.

 ### Supported Ballerina Types